The Honest Guide · Chapter 7

 The bottom line

-• Price the years against your actual setting.
-At the most common placement, a community mental health agency, the master’s-level wage before licensure is about $58,000 to $62,000.
-It is higher at FQHCs, similar at schools, lower at group practice (about $46,000 gross, less after supervision), and lowest on telehealth platforms (about $36,000).
+- Price the years against your actual setting.
+At the most common placement, a community mental health agency, the master’s-level wage before licensure is about $55,000 to $75,000, centered near $65,000.
+It is higher at FQHCs and schools (about $60,000 to $80,000), lower at group practice (about $58,000 gross, less after supervision), and lowest and most variable on telehealth platforms (about $45,000).
+These are the runway years; licensed pay runs higher.

 Weighing the route as a whole?
 See the guide’s pillar overview, what the career pays once you are licensed, the Sentio MFT program overview, tuition and fees, and how to compare California MFT programs.